alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 6. That's it, open urls from step 4 above and verify response from both applications through http and https protocols.

+## Benefits
+On the advanced level configuration may be more complicated.
+For example we can put **nginx** as a hardware load balancer, docker instances can be set on a separate cluster.

+In terms of services which have cloud providers that would be: Application Load Balancer (ALB), Docker cluster (e.g. AWS ECR, ECS/EKS), Certificate Management System (AWS ACM).

 ## Conclusion
 In this simple excercise we did setup an Application Load Balancer based on **nginx**, then setup **nginx** to serve connections through **https** protocol